jutkko/icpc-cycling/README.md

 ```

 ## One Traffic Light
-Before digging into the more complicated examples, what about the simplest form
+Before digging into the more complicated examples, how about having a look the
-of the problem?
-There are two cases when there is only one traffic light.
-The
+simplest form of the problem?
+There are two cases when there is only one
-simpler version of this is easy, if you look at the following diagram.
-The wavy
+traffic light.
+The simpler version of this is easy, if you look at the
-lines represent the times that you cannot cross that specific distance.
+following diagram.
+The wavy lines represent the times that you cannot cross
+that specific distance.

 ### Case Easy
 ![oneTrafficLightCase1](/figures/oneTrafficLightCase1.jpg)